Building a simulation engine

 Serial dependency graphs and modularity

-Multiple Iterations can run within the stochadex for each step in time.
+Multiple Iterations can run within the stochadex for each step in Time.
 In order to construct serial dependency graphs between them, we can utilise upstream-downstream Iteration relationships.

 Structuring groups of Iterations in this way can increase modularity.
-For example, the time-inhomogeneous Poisson process can be implemented serially.
+For example, the Time-Inhomogeneous Poisson process can be implemented serially.

 Simulation loop and embedded simulation runs